Phil Mickelson Profile

 Mickelson ended his winless streak at the WGC-Mexico Championship in March 2018.
 In February 2019, Mickelson won the AT&T Pebble Beach Pro-Am for the fifth time.

 In 2020, Mickelson qualified to join the PGA Champions Tour, which he has taken up alongside his regular tour commitments.
-Lefty still shows no signs of slowing down though and more successes cannot be ruled out.
+But he wasn't done at the top level just yet.

 Mickelson in hot water